 The typical cost of installing interior lighting is about $3.30 per square foot, according to Chain Store Age.

-Depending on the business and type of space needed, a tenant may choose to use an office design team to manage the build-out of a commercial space.
+Depending on the business and type of space needed, a tenant may choose to use an office design team to manage the build-out of commercial space.
 Such a team may include an architect, interior designer, space planner, and general contractor to help set a budget and completion timeline based on planned usage, desired fits and finishes, and the tenant’s future growth plans.
 Hiring a designer or architect could take up to 20 percent of the build-out budget.

 Types of Commercial Office Build-Outs